ska-telescope/ska-tmc-common/docs/source/index.rst

-..
-LMC Base Classes documentation master file, created by sphinx-quickstart on Fri Jan 11 10:03:42 2019.
+.. ska-tmc-common documentation master file, created by sphinx-quickstart on Fri Jan 11 10:03:42 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LMC Base Classes documentation!
+Welcome to ska-tmc-common documentation!
 ============================================

 .. toctree::